-As opposed to the Criterion Collection's presentation of the rich, mysterious, and filmic Beyond the Hills, the video component of Graduation comes straight from a digital source, for better and worse.
-There's absolutely no blemish to be seen throughout Mungiu's film, but the washed-out images just don't carry with them the same level of impact.
-But Graduation's dramatic crisis arguably benefits from being shown through a world all but drained of any meaningful color, and digital video has come far enough by this point so that, for instance, the black levels remain powerful even during low-lit shots.
+As opposed to the Criterion Collection’s presentation of the rich, mysterious, and filmic Beyond the Hills, the video component of Graduation comes straight from a digital source, for better and worse.
+There’s absolutely no blemish to be seen throughout this film, but the washed-out images just don’t carry with them the same level of impact.
+But Graduation’s dramatic crisis arguably benefits from being shown through a world all but drained of any meaningful color, and digital video has come far enough by this point so that, for instance, the black levels remain powerful even during low-lit shots.
 The 5.1 surround audio, as it was with Beyond the Hills, is surprisingly rich and, if not directional, at least filled with natural-sounding ambient noise.
-A musical it's not—though critic Bilge Ebiri, in his accompanying essay, might disagree—but the audio presentation holds its own.
+A musical it’s not—though critic Bilge Ebiri, in his accompanying essay, might disagree—but the audio presentation holds its own.

-Graduation didn’t garner acclaim at quite the same level of Mungiu’s previous two works, though it did share the best director award at Cannes with Olivier Assayas’s Personal Shopper, yet another film that spoke deeply to the already converted auteur devotees and made little impression on anyone else.
-In any case, Criterion implicitly toes the party line by offering only a diminished copy of the extras featured on the distributor’s Beyond the Hills release.
+Graduation didn’t garner acclaim at quite the same level of Cristian Mungiu’s previous two works, though it did share the best director award at Cannes with Olivier Assayas’s Personal Shopper, yet another film that spoke deeply to the already converted auteur devotees and made little impression on anyone else.
+In any case, Criterion implicitly toes the party line by offering only a diminished copy of the extras featured on its Beyond the Hills release.
 It subtracts the making-of documentary, halves the amount of deleted scenes, and includes a somewhat less energetic Cannes press conference that feels mostly compulsory.
 The one match is the newly filmed interview with Mungiu, in which he comes off nearly as engaging and insightful as he did discussing the previous film.
-And, again, Ebiri makes a solid case in the booklet’s liner notes for Graduation being anything but a step down for the director.
+And, again, Bilge Ebiri makes a solid case in the booklet’s liner notes for Graduation being anything but a step down for the director.